nhaga/QuantLib-Python-Docs/docs/dates.rst

 The types and explanations of these variables are as follows:

-- **effectiveDate**, terminationDate : Date, the start and end date of the calendar list, such as the value date and expiration date of the bond.
+- **effectiveDate**, **terminationDate** : Date, the start and end date of the calendar list, such as the value date and expiration date of the bond.
-- **tenor**: Period object, the interval between two adjacent dates, such as the bond frequency (1 year or 6 months) or interest rate swap rate (3 months).
+- **tenor** : Period object, the interval between two adjacent dates, such as the bond frequency (1 year or 6 months) or interest rate swap rate (3 months).
-- **calendar**: A calendar table that generates a specific calendar of dates to follow.
+- **calendar** : A calendar table that generates a specific calendar of dates to follow.
-- **convention**: integer, how to adjust the non-working day (except the last date), the value range is some reserved variables of quantlib-python.
+- **convention** : integer, how to adjust the non-working day (except the last date), the value range is some reserved variables of quantlib-python.
-- **terminationDateConvention**: Integer, if the last date is a non-working day, how to adjust it, the value range is some reserved variables of quantlib-python.
+- **terminationDateConvention** : Integer, if the last date is a non-working day, how to adjust it, the value range is some reserved variables of quantlib-python.
-- **Rule**: A member of DateGeneration that generates the rules for the date.
+- **Rule** : A member of DateGeneration that generates the rules for the date.
-- **endOfMonth**: If the start date is at the end of the month, whether other dates are required to be scheduled at the end of the month (except the last date).
+- **endOfMonth** : If the start date is at the end of the month, whether other dates are required to be scheduled at the end of the month (except the last date).
-- **firstDate**, nextToLastDate (optional): Date, the start and end date (not commonly used) provided for the generated method rule .
+- **firstDate** : nextToLastDate (optional): Date, the start and end date (not commonly used) provided for the generated method rule .

 .. code-block:: python